abelrg25/abelrg25.github.io/content/en/authors/admin/_index.md

     institution: Instituto de Astronomía, Universidad Nacional Autónoma de México
     date_start: 2020-01-01
     date_end: 2024-06-10
     summary: |
+      Thesis title:  Study of the Stellar Physics through infrared interferometric imaging

-      During my Ph.D., I focused on the study of evolved stars known as AGBs (Asymptotic Giant Branch) using high-angular-resolution techniques.
+      <div align="justify"> During my Ph.D., I focused on the study of evolved stars known as AGBs (Asymptotic Giant Branch) using high-angular-resolution techniques.
 The objective of my doctoral research was to address the following questions as thoroughly as possible:
       1. What mechanisms drive mass loss and the formation of asymmetric gas and dust structures in AGB stars?
       2. How important is the chemical composition of the gas and dust surrounding these stars for wind formation?
 How does convection operate in stars other than the Sun?
       To this day, these questions remain unresolved.
 Although AGB stars are among the main contributors to the enrichment of the interstellar medium, the process by which processed material is returned to the interstellar medium remains poorly characterized.